gotoconnecttestuser-arch/Foster_Health_PLLC_TC_Willowbrook/README.md

 2. SMS Communications

-By providing your mobile phone number and opting in, you agree to receive SMS communications from AFC Urgent Care Willowbrook related to:
+By providing your mobile phone number and opting in, you agree to receive conversational SMS communications from AFC Urgent Care Willowbrook related only to:

-- Appointment scheduling
+- Appointment scheduling conversations
-- Appointment reminders
-- Visit updates
+- Visit update conversations
-- Follow-up care
+- Follow-up communication conversations regarding your care
-- Customer service communications

 Message frequency may vary.